Pitu7944/pitu_multiJob/README.md

 ```
 <b>Setting up your Database</b>
 ```
-import the provided pitu_multijob.sql to yout DB
+import the provided pitu_multijob.sql to your Database
 ```

 ## Usage